ludeknovy/jtl-reporter-docs/docs/integrations/jmeter.md

 title: JMeter
 ---

+To integrate JMeter with JtlReport you  have two options:
+1. Generate CSV file and upload it to the application.
+2. Leverage the jtl listener service and upload the results continuously during test execution using JtlReporter JMeter Backend Listener Plugin.

-## Generating and uploading JTL file
+## 1. Generating and uploading JTL file

 :::warning
 Only a comma `,` is supported as a delimiter.